Sanggai Chanu

-Sanggai Ibemhal Chanu Maimom (born 3 January 1981 in Bashikong, near Imphal, Manipur) is a female field hockey player from India, who made her international debut for her native country in April 1998 in a friendly against Germany (0–2).
+Sanggai Ibemhal Chanu Maimom (born 3 January 1981 in Bashikong, near Imphal, Manipur) is an Indian former field hockey player from Manipur.
+She made her international debut for India in April 1998 in a friendly against Germany (0–2).
 She played as a midfielder or as a centre forward.
 At the 2001 World Cup Qualifier she was named Young Player of the Tournament.